Functional Meyer-Tanaka Formula: Functional Mollification

-\begin{remark} We would like to point out the similarity of the Equation (\ref{eq:time_derivative_mollifier}) and the limit characterization of the Lie bracket given in \cite[Lemma 3.2]{fito_greeks}.
-However, it is obvious that Assumption \ref{ass:time_derivative_mollifier} \textit{does not require} the functional $f$ to be weakly path-dependent ($[\Delta_t, \Delta_x] f = 0$, as defined in \cite{fito_greeks}).
-Assumption \ref{ass:time_derivative_mollifier} is indeed just a technicality and encompasses many interesting functions.
-For example, the running integral ($f(Y_t) = \int_0^t y_s ds$) satisfies Assumption \ref{ass:time_derivative_mollifier} and it is not weakly path-dependent. \end{remark}
+\begin{remark} We would like to point out the similarity of the Equation (\ref{eq:time_derivative_mollifier}) and the limit characterization of the Lie bracket given in \cite[Lemma 3.2]{fito_saporito_greeks}:

+However, it is obvious that Definition \ref{def:time_derivative_mollifier} \textit{does not require} the functional $f$ to be locally weakly path-dependent ($[\Delta_t, \Delta_x] f = 0$, as defined in \cite{fito_saporito_greeks}).
+Definition \ref{def:time_derivative_mollifier} is indeed just a technicality and encompasses many interesting functionals.
+For example, the running integral ($f(Y_t) = \int_0^t y_s ds$) satisfies Assumption \ref{def:time_derivative_mollifier} and it is not locally weakly path-dependent. \end{remark}